 Items you may not hand carry

 Your carrier and departure airport will probably have a list of prohibited items, however, this list will certainly include items that are sharp (blades, pocket knives, scissors, including nail scissors), firearms, flammable materials or liquids (can burn easily).
-You are generally allowed to take lithium batteries which are used in cameras etc and a spare or two, but anything larger than those would need advice from the airline.
+You are allowed to take lithium batteries which are used in cameras etc and a spare or two.
+Anything larger than those would need advice from the airline.
 Basically, use common sense – if it could injure people if mishandled, don’t take it.

 Airline Specific Details